lukfd/farmerselevator/README.md

 - [ ] Correct the description of products input in /manage-shop (does not take spaces)

-- [ ] Update /home orders table for farmers and elevators
+- [ ] Update /home orders table for farmers and elevators using SOCKET/IO

-- [ ] Finish /manage-shop (modify existing products in the shop)

-- [ ] Add payment functionality
+- [ ] Add payment and send email when sending the new order

-- [ ] Make a clever way for user_id and product_id
+- [ ] Correct user_id and product_id

 - [ ] If logged in, replace signup and signin with user profile

+- [ ] SQL injection threats

+- [ ] stay consistant with variables in the code

+- [ ] creating functions for redundancy in the code

+- [ ] have homepage search bar working

+- [ ] in homepage make a map for searching elevators

+- [ ] finish contact-page

+- [ ] create live chat messages tools

 - [x] Populate /shop tables and the buy functionality